 Husk is another upscale Savannah restaurant that transforms the essence of southern comfort food.
 Husk’s menu is continuously changing to blend local, seasonal ingredients to create deliciously, innovative dishes.

-Husk offers visitors with a lovely ambiance and excellent dining experience.
+Husk offers visitors with a lovely ambiance and an excellent dining experience.
 If you can’t make it to Husk while you are in Savannah, don’t worry—Husk Restaurant also has locations in Charleston, SC, and Nashville, TN.

 [RECOMMENDED: 5 Unforgettable Day Trips from Charleston]